 the manufacturer.

-through #7 (see the chart below
+Morse tapers are available in sizes #0 through #7 (see the chart below

-for the sizes common to wood lathes) .
+for the sizes common to wood lathes).
 They have been widely copied in

 the forms of other locking tapers, such as the American Standard taper,